 Happy Birthday Nora Fatehi: When The Actress Sizzled On The Dance Floor & Raised Up The Heat!

-It wouldn't be wrong that she danced her way into her hearts and left us highly impressed.
+It wouldn't be wrong to say that she danced her way into her hearts and left us highly impressed.
 We are talking about Nora Fatehi who turns a year older today.
 The actress of Moroccan origin, born and raised in Canada, made her Bollywood debut with Roar: Tigers of the Sundarbans.
 The film sank without a trace at the box office.

 Soon, Nora turned her attention towards Tollywood and appeared in item songs in films like Temper, Baahubali: The Beginning, Kick 2 amongst others.
 After starring in a few Telugu films, the actress caught the nation's attention when she participated in the nineth season of Bigg Boss as a wild card entrant.
 Over the last few years, Nora starred in many popular songs in Bollywood and even did a film, 'My Birthday Song'.
 The actress will be next seen in Salman Khan's Bharat and Varun Dhawan's Street Dancer.